 What may happen if a physician fails to comply with HIPAA requirements?

 If a physician fails to comply with HIPAA requirements, a patient may file a complaint with the Office for Civil Rights (OCR), who may in turn investigate the physician.
 The physician must cooperate with the investigation and give the OCR access to the physician’s facilities, books, and records.
-If the OCR finds that the physician has violated HIPAA, it may impose civil monetary penalties of up to $100 per person for each violation, and up to $25,000 for violations of a single standard within the calendar year.
+If the OCR finds that the physician has violated HIPAA, it may impose civil monetary penalties. of up to $100 per person for each violation, and up to $25,000 for violations of a single standard within the calendar year.

+A new, four-level tiered civil money penalty structure has been created by the HITECH Act.
+Penalties are now assessed depending on the covered entity’s culpability; the minimum penalty amount for each violation has been is set at $100 for each HIPAA violation, and the maximum penalty has been increased to $1.5 million dollars annually.
+Additionally, covered entities may no longer avoid monetary penalties by using the affirmative defense that they did not know (and would not have known if they had been reasonably diligent) of the violation.
+Previously, the Secretary could not impose a monetary penalty if the covered entity could demonstrate that it did not know and could not have known of the violation, but this is no longer true.

+State Attorney Generals may now bring civil actions on behalf of the residents of the state, if it can be shown that the residents were harmed by a covered entity’s non-compliance.

 Criminal penalties for wrongful disclosure of protected health information can also be imposed which, upon conviction, could result in fines of up to $50,000 and imprisonment for up to one year, or both.
 For criminal offenses involving conduct, the possible penalties include fines of up to $250,000 and imprisonment for up to 10 years.

 Does the UHCIA supersede all other special rules governing disclosure of health care information?